SP5555/simple-neural-network/README.md

 ## Experiment!
 Alright, there are *tons* of ways to mess this thing up.
 A neural network is not something that is strictly tailored to do one specific task, nor it is a random jumble of math that do awesome possum magic and surprisingly spits out excellent results.
 It all comes down to how *you* configure it.

+This neural network is designed with **modularity and extensibility** in mind, which means only one thing.
+YOU, whoever you are, can add custom layers, activations, or whatever components in here easily as you see fit.

 Feel free to mess around with the hyperparameters, or change things up entirely.
 You might discover some cool insights or get the network to do things it wasn't originally designed for. *What is it originally designed for anyway?*